frnmst/fpyutils/README.rst

 5. PEP standards compliancy (run ``make pep``)
 6. Update the documentation (run ``make doc``)
 7. Make a pull request

+You can also import existing code and adapt it for this library, if you think it's useful.

 License
 -------